ar-work-acc/demo_django3/README.md

 ## Project structure and apps:

-TODO
+TODOs

 1. Folder names starting with and underscore indicates it's not used or is not a package.
 2. Use Gunicorn for synchronous requests; Daphne for websocket requests (2 containers).
-3.

 ## Coverage